Google Kubernetes Engine (GKE) offers integrated support for two types of Cloud Load Balancing for a publicly accessible application:

 It may take a couple of minutes to update the existing Ingress resource, re- configure the load balancer and propagate the load balancing rules across the globe.
 Once this operation completes, the GKE releases the ephemeral IP address previously allocated to your application.

-Step 6: (Optional) Serving multiple applications on a Load Balancer
+Step 6: (Optional) Serve multiple applications on a load balancer

 You can run multiple services on a single load balancer and public IP by configuring routing rules on the Ingress.
 By hosting multiple services on the same Ingress, you can avoid creating additional load balancers (which are billable resources) for every Service you expose to the Internet.